dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 >It would be technically possible for us to build a NuGet package for `System.Reactive` which contains a `net8.0` target and which did NOT contain a `net8.0-windows...` target, but where the DLL in the `net8.0` folder contained a DLL that did in fact have references to WPF and Windows Forms assemblies.
 And if you do this, then as long as you never attempt to use any of the WPF/WinForms features, you'd never know those references are there.
 The attraction of this is that if you do happen to be running in an application that has specified, say, `<UseWPF>true</UseWPF>`, then you will be able to use the WPF-specific features in this `System.Reactive`.

 While this might work, employing hacks that deliberately subvert the way the build system works are exactly the sort of thing that causes trouble a few years down the line.
 So we don't want to go down that path.
+And I suspect it wouldn't work: I think this would run into the same problem as the [workaround](#the-workaround).
+(The presence of extension method overloads that refer to WPF and Windows Forms types would cause compiler errors in applications that don't reference those frameworks.)

 Even the use of reference assemblies with a smaller API surface area than the runtime assemblies (part of the proposed plan) worries us a bit because it feels a bit odd.
 But that at least relies only on supported mechanisms.